 As we continue to track 13F filings for the second quarter of 2014, we came across Grandmaster Capital’s.
 This hedge fund, managed by Patrick Gideon, acknowledged holding 19 long equity positions as of June 30 2014, with a combined market value of almost $250 million.
 Its equity portfolio is mainly focused on consumer discretionary stocks (45% of its total equity portfolio); however, its financial and tech stock picks are the most interesting –and strongly resemble those of Warren Buffett.
 Let’s, thus, take a look at Grandmaster’s top 3 holdings in order to elucidate if any of them deserve further research.

-Grandmaster’s third largest bet is placed on Wells Fargo & Co (NYSE:WFC), a $260 billion market cap diversified financial services company.
+Grandmaster’s third largest bet is placed on Wells Fargo & Co (NYSE:WFC) which is one of the biggest banks in the World.
 The fund disclosed ownership of 431,308 shares of the company; this implies a 4% decrease in its stake.
 Nonetheless, the value of this position slightly augmented over the second quarter, as the stock returned almost 7% between April and June.
 The bet is now worth $22.67 million, and account for roughly 9% of the fund’s total equity portfolio.

 As many knowledgeable investors know, Wells Fargo & Co (NYSE:WFC) is Warren Buffett’s biggest equity position as of March 31 2014.
 The investment guru owns more than 463 million shares of the company.